 We work to achieve this by holding the Chief Constable to account for the delivery of effective policing and by commissioning a range of activity and interventions with the Constabulary and our wider partners.
-The Police and Crime Commissioner launched his Police and Crime Plan 'Making Cumbria Even Safer' in November 2016 setting out our future strategy and goals.
+The Police and Crime Commissioner launched his Police and Crime Plan 'Making Cumbria Even Safer' in of the Covid-19 pandemic they were postponed until May 2021.

+November 2016 setting out our future strategy and goals.